cs-si-ucr/cs12-reborn/_docs/week7/week7_dis.md

 * other `nodes`
 * `stack` / `heap`

+* Be sure to verify your diagram and explanation on multiple examples: empty, 1 node, more than 1 node etc.
 * **NOTE:** Keep in mind the case where there's only a single node!